-A total of 30 units is required for the degree, of which at least 18 units must be completed in the Industrial and Systems Engineering Department.
-Twenty of the 30 units must also be at the 500 level or above.
+A total of 30 units is required for the degree.
+A minimum of 18 units must be taken in the Epstein Department of Industrial and Systems Engineering.
+A total of 21 units must be at the 500 level or above.
+The program is available via distance education.